Jacques Gaillot: Reaction to removal

-Reaction from other French bishops varied.
+Reactions from other French bishops varied.
 No French bishop expressed public support for Gaillot, but the spokesperson for the hierarchy reported that both Cardinal Robert-Joseph Coffy of Marseille and Archbishop Duval were "visibly troubled" by the Vatican's action.
-Duval released a statement that said: "I pleaded for patience in Rome".
-Duval later said that he "regretted" what Rome had done and called it "an authoritarian act which cannot be accepted by society, even if it is carried out by the Church".
+Duval released a statement that said: "I pleaded for patience in Rome."
+Duval later said that he "regretted" what Rome had done and called it "an authoritarian act which cannot be accepted by society, even if it is carried out by the Church."